pradipvaghasiya/ios-swiftui/SwiftUI/README.md

-# SpeedKit #
+# SwiftUI #

 Speeds up iOS UI Development, Enforces developers to follow MVC.

 #ListinAutomation

-To Create a TableView or Collection view you just need to create the SPListingData and provide it to SpeedKit views.
+To Create a TableView or Collection view you just need to create the SPListingData and provide it to SwiftUI views.
 It will generate the TableView or CollectionView for you.

 ###SPListingData
 SPListingData contains array of SPListingSection.